javatarz/roacm/_posts/2018-07-03-the-science-in-the-art-of-the-showcase-for-remote-teams.markdown

 It'd be nice if the scribes can also be active on the demo co-ordination hangouts channel and provide instantaneous feedback.

 ### The Playwright

+This person is primarily responsible for the content of the showcase.

 The content of a showcase should be like a TV show.
 A major milestone/deliverable is like a season and should have an overarching story (aka [narrative arc](https://en.wikipedia.org/wiki/Story_arc)).
 Each showcase is like an episode and should have a subsection of the [narrative arc](https://en.wikipedia.org/wiki/Story_arc).